-Dear Pete,
+Dear Stephanie,

-It is my great pleasure to extend you an offer of employment with Vital Farms, Inc. (the "Company") at its Austin, Texas location, beginning on October 26, 2020 (the "Start Date").
-Our success has been built on providing the highest quality, ethically produced food, full transparency about our farms and standards, top-shelf service to our customers and care for our crew.
+It is my great pleasure to extend you an offer of employment with Vital Farms, Inc. (the "Company") beginning on August 9, 2021, or such earlier date as we may mutually agree (the "Start Date").
+Our success has been built on providing the highest quality, ethically produced food, full transparency aboutour farms and standards, top-shelf service to our customers and care for our crew.
 We feel your experience, skill set, passion and energy are a fantastic fit.
-We have a great thing going and want you to help us to the next level and beyond.
-Subject to your execution of this letter (the "Offer Letter"), this Offer Letter amends, restates and supersedes in its entirety your prior offer letter with the Company dated October 5, 2020 (the "Prior Agreement").
+We have a great thing going and want you tohelp us get to the next level and beyond.

-Your position will be Chief Sales Officer, reporting into the Chief Executive Officer and performing such duties as are normally associated with that position and such duties as are assigned to you from time to time.
-You will work remotely from your residence in Dallas until such time as mutually agreed to by you and the Company.
+Your initial position will be Senior Vice President, Strategy, reporting into the Chief Executive Officer and performing such duties as are normally associated with these positions and such duties as are assigned to you from time to time.
+You initially will work remotely from your residence in Endicott, New York until such time as mutually agreed to by you and the Company.
 This is a full-time position.
 As an exempt salaried employee, you will devote substantially all of your business time and attention to the business of the Company and will not be eligible for overtime compensation.

-Your initial base salary will be at the rate of \$12,307.69 bi-weekly, which equates to \$320,000 on an annualized basis, payable in accordance with the Company's standard payroll practices and subject to applicable deductions and withholdings.
+Your initial base salary will be at the rate of \$11,923.07 bi-weekly, which equates to \$310,000 on an annualized basis ("Base Salary"), payable in accordance with the Company's standard payroll practices and subject to applicable deductions and withholdings.

-If you execute this Offer letter and commence employment in accordance with this Offer Letter, you will be advanced a one-time sign-on bonus of \$50,000, subject to applicable deductions and withholdings, which will be earned in full on the twelve (12)-month anniversary of the Start Date (the "Sign-On Bonus").
+If you execute this letter and commence employment in accordance with this letter, you will be advanced a one-time sign-on bonus of \$50,000, subject to applicable deductions and withholdings, which will be earned in full on the twelve (12)-month anniversary of the Start Date (the "Sign-On Bonus").
 The Sign-On Bonus will be payable in a lump sum payment on the Company's first regular payroll date following your Start Date, provided that you remain employed by the Company on such date.
 If you resign from employment with the Company before the twelve (12)-month anniversary of the Start Date, you will be obligated to, and hereby agree to, repay a prorated portion of the net, after-tax amount of the Sign-On Bonus paid out to you on or before the termination date, based on the number of days you were employed by the Company prior to your resignation.
 You agree that if you are obligated to repay all or a portion of the Sign-On Bonus, the Company may deduct, in accordance with applicable law, any such amount from any payments the Company owes you, including but not limited to any regular payroll amount and any expense payments.
-You further agree to pay to the Company, within thirty (30) days of your effective termination date, any remaining unpaid balance of the unearned Sign-On Bonus not covered by such deductions.
+You further agree to pay to the Company, within thirty (30) days of your effective termination date, any remaining unpaid balance of the unearned

+Sign-On Bonus not covered by such deductions.